Related terms: abdominal aortic aneurysm (AAA), aortic aneurysm, aortic dissection, cardiac tamponade, cerebral aneurysm, ventricular aneurysm

 For aortic aneurysms or aneurysms that happen in the vessels that supply blood to your arms, legs, and head (the peripheral vessels), surgery involves replacing the weakened section of the vessel with an artificial tube, called a graft.

 For patients with smaller or stable Type B aneurysms in the descending aorta or abdominal parts of the aorta—those farthest from the heart, doctors usually ask patients to come in for regular check-ups so they can follow the growth of the aneurysm.
 If the aneurysm does not grow much, patients may live with the aneurysm for years.
-Doctors may also prescribe medicine, especially medicine like a beta blocker that lowers blood pressure, to relieve the stress on the aortic walls.
-Medicine to lower blood pressure is especially useful for patients where the risk of surgery may be greater than the risk of the aneurysm itself.
+Doctors may also prescribe medicines such as beta blockers that lower blood pressure, to relieve the stress on the aortic walls.
+Medicines especially useful for patients where the risk of surgery may be greater than the risk of the aneurysm itself.

 For patients with aortic dissection, surgery is usually recommended right away for Type A